 4) Use trail-a-bikes with preschoolers in Yosemite.

 Trail-a-bikes (trailer bikes, tag-along bikes) we’ve found to be invaluable when biking Yosemite with our kids who are not ready to be out on their own bikes, but are a bit too big for the trailer.
 They are also a great way to help them get some biking confidence and skills—not to mention exercise.
 I also appreciate the extra help on the hills!
-As I’ve written before, the “Frog Seat” front-mounted baby bike seat from iBert is also helpful when using trail-a-bikes.
+As I’ve written before (see How to bike with a baby or toddler plus a little kid), the “Frog Seat” front-mounted baby bike seat from iBert is also helpful when using trail-a-bikes.
 Unfortunately neither of these are available at Yosemite’s bike rentals, so you will need to bring your own or make other arrangements (we brought two trailer bikes on this trip – and it was worth it!).
 I was thrilled to find out Evergreen Lodge at Yosemite is now offering trailer bike rentals to its guests as well, so those of you staying in their cabins or campsites can now take advantage of that as well ($55 per day adult bike + trailer or adult bike + trail-a-bike).

 5) Picnic during bicycle outings in Yosemite.